ne can manipulate UTF-8 files and supports

 ne in US-ASCII and 8-bit mode is similar to

-previous versions: each byte in the buffer is considered a separate
+previous versions: each byte in the document is considered a separate

 There are, however, two important differences: first, if I/O is not